The Covid-19 vaccines and kidney disease

 If you have previously contracted Covid-19 infection you should still go ahead and get both doses of vaccine, as you could get it again.
 You will have some immune response from the infection, but this will be strengthened by having both doses of the vaccine.
 You should wait 4 weeks from the date you first tested positive for Covid-19 before you book an appointment.

 Our knowledge of how to treat Covid-19 has advanced hugely over the last year and we continue to research new ways to protect against and treat the virus.
+The government have announced that vulnerable people will be given access to cutting-edge antiviral and antibody treatments after testing positive for Covid-19.
+Get the latest information on these treatment options.

 The new research from the Francis Crick Institute suggests that people on haemodialysis have a better response to a mRNA vaccine (such as Pfizer) than an adenovirus vaccine (such as AstraZeneca).
 This has also been found in other studies involving kidney transplant patients and other kidney patients.
-Researchers are therefore recommending that, where possible, kidney patients receive a third dose using an mRNA vaccine, particularly if they have received two doses of AstraZeneca vaccine.
+Researchers and the JCVI are therefore recommending that, where possible, kidney patients receive a third dose using an mRNA vaccine, particularly if they have received two doses of AstraZeneca vaccine.
 However, this proposal has yet to be approved by the Joint Committee on Vaccination and Immunisation.

 All of the studies so far show that all UK-approved vaccines including AstraZeneca offer good protection against becoming seriously ill and dying from Covid-19 However the evidence is beginning to show that the antibody levels are a bit higher after having the Pfizer vaccine than the AstraZeneca vaccine.